tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/duckiebot-tour.md

 _If you don't have a Duckiebot, skip this step_.
 You are missing a lot of the fun, but you can enjoy the course regardless.

-# 🚙 Tour of Duckiebot interface
+# 🚙 Duckiebot user interface and setup

 The Duckiebot is equipped with a browser based interface (colloquially, the "Dashboard") that provides intuitive access to live camera stream, containers statistics, software running on the robot, real time diagnostics and more.